InteractiveComputerGraphics/blender-sequence-loader/README.md

-# Blender Tool
+# SimLoader
 Loading animation sequences with meshio and fileseq

 ## 1. Clone the project
-`git clone https://www.graphics.rwth-aachen.de:9000/hhui/blendertool  --recurse-submodules` to download both project and dependency
+`git clone https://www.graphics.rwth-aachen.de:9000/hhui/blendertool  --recurse-submodules` to download both project and dependencies

 ## 2. Build & Install

 1. Build manually

-    Clone the project as mentioned above, then run `python build_addon.py`, no additional dependency required, only python3 standard library.
+    Clone the project as mentioned above, then run `python3 build_addon.py`, no additional dependency required, only python3 standard library.

 2. Or download directly the addon from [release](https://graphics.rwth-aachen.de:9000/hhui/blendertool/-/releases) page.

-After have the .zip file, install it using blender addon system.
+After getting the .zip file, install and enable it using blender addon system.
+See [here](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#installing-add-ons) for more details.

+Note:
+1. You need to restart blender after enabling, otherwise some functionality may not work well.
-Note: don't forget to remove old addon, before add new version addon to blender.
+2. don't forget to remove the old version of this addon (if present), before adding new version of this addon to blender.
 (Actually, I not very sure if it's necessary, but I think this would be better)

 ### 2.1 Complicated way

-// TODO

-If you want to keep developing on this addon, then you should look at this part, otherwise, you can simply ignore this part.
+If you want to keep developing on this addon, it would be easier to create a soft link(or Symlinks on windows) at the root directory to the dependencies.

 ## 3. How to use

 After installing addon, you can find it here.
+(Or simply press `n` key)

 ![start](images/0.png)